scpwiki/wikijump/client/docs/websites.md

 Other than the inheritance of development dependencies and tooling configurations, websites act like fairly normal NPM packages.
 If you need to add a dependency to one, you can either navigate to the website package and do a normal `npm i <dep>` command, or manually add it to the `package.json`.
 After you do that, you need to make sure to run the `npm run bootstrap` command at the root.
 This ensures that all the fragile symlinks get restored by Lerna.

-If you are wondering how you actually make a website using Snowpack, I would look into the Snowpack documentation.
-It's a fairly straightforward process.

 There is a template for making websites, and it can be found in the `templates/website-template` folder.